 - Women who never had pregnancy – Higher progesterone levels during pregnancy accord a protective effect on the endometrium.

-- Women who are undergoing hormone and/or targeted treatment (particularly tamoxifen) for breast cancer – These women are advised to check with their doctor if they develop abnormal vaginal bleeding while taking tamoxifen.
+- Women who are undergoing hormone and/or targeted treatment (particularly tamoxifen) for breast cancer – These women are advised to check with their doctors if they develop abnormal vaginal bleeding while taking tamoxifen.

-- Hyperinsulinaemia – High insulin levels increases the risk of developing tumours
+- Hyperinsulinaemia – High insulin levels increase the risk of developing tumours

 - History of Endometrial Hyperplasia – Abnormal thickening of the uterine lining

 - History of pelvic radiation

 - Diabetes mellitus

 When it comes to understanding a disease including uterine cancer, a medical term that is often encountered is “Pathophysiology”.
 This medical discipline describes the various changes and conditions that are typically observed as the disease state progresses.